Why This Format Matters

 Example:

-This sheet represents conversational data, such as interview transcripts.
+**Conversation Data **is conversational data, such as chatbot data and interview transcripts.

 Required columns: